wavefrontHQ/docs/pages/doc/metrics_security.md

 </tbody>
 </table>

-When you apply these rules, the users included in the user group will have access to the metrics starting with the `cpu.` prefix and point tag `env=dev`.
+When you apply this policy, the users included in the user group will have access to the metrics starting with the `cpu.` prefix and point tag `env=dev`, because the **Allow metrics** rule overrides the **Block all** rule.

-{% include important.html content="If, in the above combination, the rule that allows access (**Allow CPU metrics**) uses only point tags or sources as metrics dimensions, the users in the group will not see metrics in the Metrics Browser and autocomplete will not work for them."%}

 See the Examples below for some scenarios.